Documentation

 Step 2: Run in Development Mode

-pnpx @unifyapps/block-cli dev
+pnpx @unifyapps/custom-component-cli dev

 Once started, the CLI hosts the manifest at a local URL like: